husisy/PHYS5340/README.md

 1. "i.e.": (id est) means “that is” or “in other words”.
 (It is used to paraphrase a statement that was just made, not to mean“for example”, and is always followed by a comma.)
 2. s.t.: such that, so that
+3. P.S. stands for postscript.
+It comes from the Latin postscriptum, which literally means “written after.”

 ```bash
 cd jupyterbook